28 January 2024

 Drawing of a large Bigyeok Jincheonroe, from 'Yungwon pilbi (《융원필비》 or 《戎垣必備》)'.

-Named after another Chinese weapon, Bigyeok Jincheonroe bears a striking resemblance to Du Huo Fei Pao even down to design of the fuse based on screw-threaded wooden rod, suggesting that its invention may be inspired by Du Huo Fei Pao.
-Nevertheless, there are some notable differences between the two as well, chief among them material of the sealing tube—the Koreans used a bamboo tube whereas the Chinese used a paper tube—which likely influenced the design of the fuse hole as well.
-Specifically, Bigyeok Jincheonroe has a large rectangular fuse hole with a matching iron lid, not found on Du Huo Fei Pao (which has a normal round fuse hole).
-This is due to the fact that bamboo is relatively rigid and smooth-surfaced, which may cause the fuse to slip out of the hole if it is not pinned in place by the iron lid.
+Named after another Chinese weapon, Bigyeok Jincheonroe bore a striking resemblance to Du Huo Fei Pao even down to design of the fuse based on screw-threaded wooden rod, which suggests that its invention may be inspired by Du Huo Fei Pao.
+Nevertheless, there were some notable differences between the two as well, chief among them material of the sealing tube—the Koreans used a bamboo tube whereas the Chinese used a paper tube—which likely influenced the design of the fuse hole as well.
+Specifically, Bigyeok Jincheonroe had a large rectangular fuse hole with a matching iron lid, but this was not found on Du Huo Fei Pao (which had a normal round fuse hole).
+This was due to the fact that bamboo is relatively rigid and smooth-surfaced, which may cause the fuse to slip out of the hole if it is not pinned in place by the iron lid.
 In contrast, paper is supple and coarse and serves as natural wadding, allowing the fuse to fit snugly into the hole like a stopper.

-The Koreans also appeared to never adopt the convenient Zhi Xin fuse.
+Interestingly, the Koreans also never appeared to adopt the more convenient Zhi Xin fuse.

 No comments: